kkr202mlds/Health-and-Medicine-Assistant-Chatbot-App/report.md

 - updated scenario (condition.py, response.py, main.py)
 - run_test.py is updated.
 - Created a Health and Medicine Jupyter Notebook file.
+- - 20 minutes meeting with Oleg Serikov, 03.01.2022, understand the functioning of run_interactive and run_test condition and relation of Actor and Context function also.

 Issues: